UQ-UQx/graph/README.md

  > npm run start

 3. wait until npm installs all the packages and starts grunt
-4. Run the following command -
- > touch config.php

-copy the config code below into the new created config.php file
+4. create a new file named "config.php" and copy the config code below into the new created file
 ```php
 <?php
 	//Configuration File